CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

 ## Estimated Duration: 90 minutes

-Working as part of the PrioritZ fusion team you have been asked to create a Power Apps code component to allow drag and drop priority ranking of items in the PrioritZ Ask Power App.
-You will build a code component using the React JavaScript framework.
-A code component approach is used to address the requirement because there isn’t a similar control already built in.

-You have collaborated with the app makers to identify the following properties to allow them to configure the code component in the app:

-- BackgroundColor
-- DragBackgroundColor
-- ItemHeight
-- FontSize
-- FontColor

-The PrioritZ Ask app will prepare a collection of the items to rank that will be bound as the dataset for the code component.
-When an item is dragged and dropped the code component will raise an OnSelect event that will be handled by the hosting app.
-The hosting app will update the collection items with their new rank.
-The code component will be stateless.
+In this lab, you will build a custom code component using the React JavaScript framework to enable drag-and-drop priority ranking of items in the PrioritZ Ask Power App.
+You will start by creating and configuring the code component, then implement its logic and test it locally.
+Next, you will integrate the component into the PrioritZ Ask canvas app, allowing users to reorder items visually.
+Finally, you will add the completed code component to the PrioritZ solution, ensuring it is available for use within your Power Platform environment.
+By completing these exercises, you will gain practical experience in developing, deploying, and using custom code components in Power Apps.

 ## Lab Objectives